by Donald E. Sheppard|

 With an army of 300 men and 42 horses but no livestock to drive, on Saturday the 1st of May, 1528, they departed in search of Apalachen.
 Cabeza de Vaca would describe 10 different areas along their Florida trail, all mapped below.

-The Narvaez "army" first passed through Ucita where Narvaez cut off the chief's nose, then inland ten to twelve leagues, to and across the fordable, 150 wide, Peace River into Arcadia.
-His army continued north to the Great Swamp, the only fording place of the Hillsborough River (photo below left) which drains Florida's massive Green Swamp and flows across all northbound coastal routes.
+The Narvaez "army" first passed through Ucita where Narvaez cut off the chief's nose, then inland ten to twelve leagues, to and across the fordable, 150 ft. wide, Peace River into Arcadia.
+His army continued north to the Great Swamp (map and image below left), the only fording place of the Hillsborough River which drains Florida's massive Green Swamp and flows across all northbound coastal routes.
 DeSoto's people would report crossing the same swamp, at the same place for the same reason eight years later.

 Narvaez encountered several hundred Indians while crossing the Great Swamp, but was led to a village half-a-league away.
-He found large quantities of maize close by approaching Zephyrhills, on some of the richest agricultural land in Florida (aerial photo below).
+He found large quantities of maize approaching today's Zephyrhills, crossing some of the richest agricultural land in Florida (aerial photo below).

-When Cabeza de Vaca was dispatched from there to find a harbor reported to be nearby (see aerial below), he encountered wetlands filled with oysters and a river he could not cross (the Hillsborough River at Rock Hammock, also on aerial).
+When Cabeza de Vaca was dispatched from there to find a harbor reported to be nearby (aerial map below), he encountered wetlands filled with oysters and a river he could not cross (the Hillsborough River at Rock Hammock, also on aerial).
 The Hillsborough River broadens just below the Great Swamp; raccoons eat the oysters there today.
-That once extensive swamp, on very flat land around Rock Hammock, would be substantially drained by Tampa's Hillsborough River Bypass Canal.
+That once extensive swamp, on very flat land around Rock Hammock, would be substantially drained by the Hillsborough River Bypass Canal.

 When others re-crossed the swamp and went down the river's south bank toward Tampa they found a shallow bay, (Hillsborough Bay), on May 22, 1528, four days after New Moon.
 Spring Tides were still occuring when they examined it.
 They could wade across most of it.
 The deep water of Tampa Bay looked to them like the Gulf of Mexico.
 They returned to camp with news that the harbor was too shallow for ships.
 Narvaez led his army up the Gulf Coast (map below), still looking for them.